 Open an interactive chat with Bash

-What is a centralized logging solution and how does it work?
+How does a centralized logging solution work?

 Open an interactive chat with Bash